 Check if your farting is normal

 Farting is usually nothing to worry about.
 Everyone farts, some people more than others.
-The average is 5 to 15 times a day.

 What's normal is different for everyone.
 If you notice a change or it's affecting your life, there are things you can do.